xlam/autovirt/README.md

 ```
 This will repair all computers on all offices (and other units using computers as equipment) provided that "comp" is present in configuration file.

-Raise salary at units where minimum qualification does not met:
+Raise salary at units where minimum qualification does not match:
 ```
 $ python main.py salary
 ```